 Visit local hospitals and doctor’s offices to see if they are hiring.
 While you are searching, be sure to update your resume.
 If you’re not a writer and designer, it may be worth it to hire someone to write and design your resume for you.
 Having a well-written, error-free, well-designed resume is crucial to your job search.

 Once you’ve found your job, there’s still worked to be done.
-You will likely receive substantial on-the-job training since different medical offices have different workflows and softwares.
+You will likely receive substantial on-the-job training since different medical offices have different workflows and software.
 Once your training is ended, you’re a full-fledged medical biller!
 Congratulate yourself on a job well done, and enjoy the job you’ve learned to do.